This section gives information about medication that can stabilise the highs and lows of your mood. These are often known as mood stabilisers.

 Do not stop taking your mood stabiliser without first talking to your doctor.
 If you need to stop, your doctor can reduce the dose slowly over a few weeks.
 You should look out for signs of your illness returning if you are stopping your medication.

-You may also get withdrawal symptoms if you stop taking your medication suddenly.
+You may get withdrawal symptoms if you stop taking your medication suddenly.
 These symptoms depend on the medication you are taking.
+Talk to your doctor about withdrawal symptoms before stopping your medication.

 Can I drive when taking mood stabilisers?